voldern/kinesis-write-stream/README.md

 # Usage

-Records written to the stream will buffer up until `highWaterMark` has been reached or the stream is closed before writing to Kinesis using `putRecords`.
+Records written to the stream will buffer up until `highWaterMark` has been reached, or the stream is closed, before writing to Kinesis using `putRecords`.

 ## Failed items